Gifted at-risk: Specific risks

 Further, there exists anecdotal evidence of truancy problems with gifted children, who sometimes miss school because of disengagement, and worse, fear of bullying.
 In 1999, legislation was introduced in Colorado to recognize gifted students as at-risk, with truancy as a factor, but the bill did not become law.

-Lastly, meta-analysis from the paper "Gifted Students Who Drop Out—Who and Why: A Meta-Analytical Review of the Literature" shows two key points.
-First, 4.5% of high school dropouts are gifted, and they leave school in part because of school-related issues.
-One would expect a very few gifted children to drop out, given the ease with which they can excel in school.
+Given the ease with which gifted children can excel in school, the expectation might be that very few of them drop out.
+However, meta-analysis from the paper "Gifted Students Who Drop Out—Who and Why: A Meta-Analytical Review of the Literature" finds that 4.5% of high school dropouts are gifted, and they leave school in part because of school-related issues.
 According to the Achievement Trap, this problem is even more pronounced among economically disadvantaged children.